Clan Forsyth: 17th, 18th and 19th centuries

 Another branch of the Clan Forsyth settled near Monymusk and William Forsyth represented Forres in the Parliament of 1621.
 Alexander John Forsyth was a pioneer in the development of modern firearms.
 In the eighteenth century his work led to the replacement of the flintlock with the percussion lock.

 William Forsyth (b.1737), was a distinguished horticulturalist who went to London to study botanical gardens in Chelsea.
 He was appointed Chief Superintendent of the royal Kensington Gardens and St James's Palace in 1784.

 Peter Taylor Forsyth (b.1848) was Principal of Hackney Theological College and in 1909 published his most influential work, The Person and Place of Jesus Christ.

+Robert Wallace Forsyth (b.
+1843) founded his eponymous chain of departments stores, RW Forsyth, in Glasgow in 1872.
+By 1925 RW Forsyth had expanded into Edinburgh's Princes Street and London's Regent Street.
+The business remained in family ownership for 111 years until it was sold in 1983.
+A marble bust of Forsyth by Sir William Reid Dick R.A. is on display at the People's Palace, Glasgow.

 Clan chief

 When, in 1672, Charles II instituted a public register of the clans the then chief of Clan Forsyth refused to attend.
 The clan was subsequently stripped of its recognition and the chief lost his legal title.
 This situation continued for the next 300 years until St. Andrews Day 1978 when Lord Lyon, King of Arms, accepted the claim of Alistair Forsyth, the Baron of Ethie, to become Chief of the Forsyth clan.

-Alistair Forsyth resides in a French chateau having set up a Highland cattle ranch in Western Australia.
+Alistair Forsyth resides in a Li chateau having set up a Highland cattle ranch in Western Australia.